 - Common cold

 - Diabetes – The chromium in brewer’s yeast may lower blood sugar levels which improves glucose tolerance, reducing insulin requirements.

 - PMS – WebMD states brewer’s yeast is “possibly effective” for PMS when taken with vitamins and minerals.

 The New York University Langone Medical Center also maintains an informative webpage on the potential benefits of brewer’s yeast.

 - Allergic reaction – Particularly in those sensitive to yeast.

 - Stomach discomfort

-Brewer’s yeast is safe for most people, and may provide some medical benefits, including a reduction in cholesterol.
+Brewer’s yeast is safe for most people, and may provide some medical benefits, including a possible reduction in cholesterol.
 After checking with your doctor, you may want to consider adding it to your daily cholesterol reduction regimen to see how it works for you.
 Keep in mind that the taste and smell are not for everyone.